shubham-gangpuri/Android-Interview-Questions/README.md

   print a === b
 9. lateinit vs lazy
 10. Context switching in coroutines
-12. Parallel api calling with coroutines
+12. Parallel API calling with co-routines
-13. What is coroutines context?
+13. What is co-routines context?
-14. sharedflow vs stateflow
+14. Sharedflow vs Stateflow
 ```

 ## Android :